-At September 30, 2022, a 10% fluctuation in the US dollar against the Canadian dollar would affect comprehensive income by approximately \$2,000.
+At September 30, 2023, a 10% fluctuation in the US dollar against the Canadian dollar would affect profit and loss by approximately \$5,100.

 c) Price risk

 The Company is exposed to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings, or ability to obtain equity financing, due to movements in individual equity prices or general movements in the level of the stock market.
 The Company's marketable securities are subject to price risk.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices including gold and lithium, as well as individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.